New York Slave Revolt of 1712: Aftermath

-Colonial forces arrested seventy blacks and jailed them.
+Governor Robert Hunter sent the New York City and Westchester militia to scour Manhattan, with militiamen arresting 70 blacks who were subsequently jailed.
 Six are reported to have committed suicide.
 Twenty-seven were put on trial, 21 of whom were convicted and sentenced to death, including one woman with child.
 Twenty were burned to death and one was executed on a breaking wheel.

 After the revolt, the city and colony passed more restrictive laws governing black and Indian slaves.
 Slaves were not permitted to gather in groups of more than three, they were not permitted to carry firearms, and gambling was outlawed.
 Crimes of property damage, rape, and conspiracy to kill qualified for the death penalty.
 Free blacks were still allowed to own land, however.
 Anthony Portuguese (alternately spelled Portugies), owned land that makes up a portion of present-day Washington Square Park; this continued to be owned by his daughter and grandchildren.

 The colony required slave owners who wanted to free their slaves to pay a tax of £200 per person, then an amount much higher than the cost of a slave.
-In 1715 Governor Robert Hunter argued in London before the Lords of Trade that manumission and the chance for a slave to inherit part of a master's wealth was important to maintain in New York.
+In 1715, Hunter argued in London before the Lords of Trade that manumission and the chance for a slave to inherit part of a master's wealth was important to maintain in New York.
 He said that this was a proper reward for a slave who had helped a master earn a lifetime's fortune, and that it could keep the slave from descending into despair.

 This revolt also played a big part in the New York Conspiracy of 1741.
 There were numerous poor whites, enslaved people and freedmen that were involved in the Conspiracy of 1741 that had family ties or direct connection to this revolt.
 One speculation is that "John Provoost [owner of Toby (hanged), juror, and grand juror in 1741] and David Provoost [owner of Lowe (transported) and grand juror in 1741] were probably the nephew and son, respectively, of David Provoost, Jr., a witness in the 1712 trials.
 David Provoost, Jr., was likely the cousin of Abraham Provoost, whose slave Quacko was burned in 1712" (Plaag 20).
 Many other families were involved and a lot of other stories align with each others.
 One thing is for certain, this slave revolt in 1712 had a lasting impact on the enslaved people in New York.